“War is a business in which a lot of people watch a few people get killed

 and are damn glad it wasn’t them.”

-Herman Wouk’s Pulitzer Prize-winning masterpiece The Caine Mutiny examines situations that inspire men to commit grave revolutionary acts –like the act of mutiny.
+Herman Wouk’s Pulitzer Prize-winning masterpiece The Caine Mutiny examines the conditions that lead people to commit grave revolutionary acts –like the act of mutiny.
 Often compared to 1932’s Mutiny on the Bounty, The Caine Mutiny is a truly wonderful novel.
 Thus far in my quest to read the Pulitzer Prize-winners, I have been stuck in a string of novels offering mostly plotless portraits of struggling rural farmers, and so it was a delight for me to shift into a bit more levity with 1951’s The Caine Mutiny, a rare bestseller on top of being a Pulitzer Prize-winner.
 The tone is light, playful, almost satirical a la Joseph Heller’s Catch-22, even though the subject matter is austere and sobering.
 In reality there have been several mutinous incidents in the U.S. Navy, but the only true mutiny to ever occur took place aboard the USS Somers in 1842 (likely the basis for Melville’s Billy Budd) which resulted in the hanging of three men.
 The Caine Mutiny is directly based on Herman Wouk’s personal experiences aboard a destroyer/minesweeper during World War II.

 Our protagonist is a clumsy “everyman” named Willis Seward “Willie” Keith who stumbles his way through life.
-He is raised into a wealthy New York Jewish family, a Princeton man, and he plays piano in the evenings at a nightclub before enlisting as a midshipman in the Navy in the hopes of avoiding the draft.
+He is raised into a wealthy New York family, a Princeton man, and he plays piano in the evenings at a nightclub before enlisting as a midshipman in the Navy in the hopes of avoiding the draft.
 From here there are essentially two concurrent plots in the novel: Willie’s fledgling Naval career during the outbreak of World War II, and his ambiguous relationship with Marie “May Wynn” Minotti, a working-class Italian girl whose Catholic parents own a fruit store in the Bronx (Willie’s mother is skeptical of May and her lower class upbringing).
 She is described as a red-head with a beautiful figure but she is somewhat shy, playful, and aloof.

 After the attack on Pearl Harbor, Wille is assigned as communications officer aboard the U.S.S.
 Caine (named after a World War I hero), a dilapidated minesweeper stationed in Hawaii.
 After initially missing his ship, he is finally reconnected with his aging vessel.
 In an overwhelming experience, Willie describes his first impressions of The Caine: “It was a place of noise, dirt, bad smells, and thuglike strangers” (74).
 The Caine is a mostly lawless ship filled with nude shipmen strutting about under a gruff and somewhat detached leader, Captain De Vriess (De Vriess is quickly disappointed with Willie’s many flubs and mistakes).
 Next, we meet a colorful band of rising officers alongside Willie, a literary friend named Thomas Keefer who always seems to be writing a novel, composing a sonnet, or otherwise reading Joyce, Melville, Proust, or Dostoevsky.
 We also meet Steve Maryk, a man committed to his Naval duty.